 It can be tough to rebuild relationships where trust is broken.
 In my new book, The Power of Emotion, I reinforce the emotional and physical investment of time and energy when building trust, so it's not difficult to imagine the effort involved in repairing broken trust.
 The longer the distrust occurs, the more it affects morale, staff retention, and the team's overall productivity.
 Regardless of who is responsible for the situation, behavioural change must occur, and it must be authentic and consistent with regaining trust.

 Working effectively in a team can be challenging at the best of times.
-Having trusting relationships and using emotional intelligence to support relationship building with other employees is the best practice.
-Improving your self-awareness is a key component of emotional intelligence, so you may want to consider taking an EQ-i Self-Assessment to provide a personal analysis of your perception of your behaviour.
+The best practice is having trusting relationships and using emotional intelligence to support relationship building with all employees.
+Improving your self-awareness is a critical component of emotional intelligence, so you may want to consider taking an EQ-i Self-Assessment to provide a personal analysis of your perception of your behaviour.

 This article was originally published on March 10, 2018, and has been updated (September 2021).